 Most adults and babies feel cool but comfortable at the recommended temperature of 68° and 72°F (20° to 22.2°C), especially when appropriately dressed.

 SIDS is the unexplained death of a child under the age of 1 year.
 These deaths usually occur during sleep.
 It’s believed that being too hot raises a baby’s risk.
-According to research, being overheated can lead to a deep sleep, from which it’s difficult to wake.
+According to

 In addition to keeping your child’s sleeping room at a comfortable temperature be sure not to overdress your baby with heavy layers of clothing.